usnationalarchives/social-media-strategy/pages/goal1.md

     <div class="panel-heading">
       <div class="panel-title">
         <a data-toggle="collapse" data-parent="#accordion" href="#collapse1">
-          1.1 &nbsp;&nbsp;<strong>Support staff storytelling. </strong>A dedicated social strategy and production team (“the team”) provides direction and coordination for effective messaging.
-This team works to bring staff ideas to life through research, development, design, production, project coordination, and partnerships.
-See 4.1<em> for more information about the creation of the team and the skillsets and tasks required to support a social media community across the agency.</em>
+          1.1 &nbsp;&nbsp;<strong>Support staff storytelling. </strong>
         </a>
       </div>
     </div>
     <div id="collapse1" class="panel-collapse collapse">
       <div class="panel-body">

+        <p>A dedicated social strategy and production team (“the team”) provides direction and coordination for effective messaging.
+This team works to bring staff ideas to life through research, development, design, production, project coordination, and partnerships.
+See 4.1<em> for more information about the creation of the team and the skillsets and tasks required to support a social media community across the agency.</em></p>

         <p>Action: &nbsp;The team coaches staff content creators from our staff in how to use the content strategy to craft great stories and set success metrics that illuminate audience interests through data.</p>